 Hanoi was eclipsed by Hue – the imperial capital of Vietnam during the Nguyen Dynasty (from 1802 to 1945).
 From 1010 to 1802, Hanoi was considered to be the most important political center of Vietnam.

-In 1873, the French conquered Hanoi, which made Hanoi into French’s colonial administrative center from 1883 to 1945.
+In 1873, the French conquered Hanoi, which made Hanoi into the French colonial administrative center from 1883 to 1945.
 During the period, the French built a modern administrative city, many churches, public buildings, luxury villas but also destroyed various imperial palaces and citadels, reduced lakes’ and canals’ sizes, which results in Hanoi as it is today.

-Similarly to most of the French colonized land in Indochina and Southeast Asia, the Japanese Empire took control over Hanoi.
+Similar to most of the French colonized land in Indochina and Southeast Asia, the Japanese Empire took control over Hanoi.
 On September 2nd, 1945, President Ho Chi Minh proclaimed the Democratic Republic of Vietnam at Ba Dinh Square, which involved Hanoi in the most important milestone in Vietnam’s history.
 Afterward, Hanoi has become Vietnam’s capital on January 6th, 1946.

 You might interested: Top 10 authentic things to do in Hanoi – Discover the real Hanoi!